-I’ve been cooking our holiday turkey on the grill for years now and its finally time to share it!
+Hands up if you’ve made a barbecue turkey?
+I’ve been cooking our holiday bird on the grill for years now and its finally time to share it!
 The routine varies a little from year to year, but the spice is always Fin & Feather BBQ Rub, it is always cooked outside, and it is always delicious.
 That’s the way traditions are made, and this one is worth keeping.

 Fin & Feather is a delightful BBQ blend formulated for fish and poultry.
-It is light, bright and flavorful with loads of onion, marjoram and sage topping off the standard pepper, mild chiles and paprika.
+It is bright and flavorful, with onion, marjoram and sage topping off the standard pepper, mild chiles and paprika.
 It makes the perfect centerpiece for a Thanksgiving feast, so bring on the sides…….

 The first step in this preparation is brining the bird, and be sure to allow yourself plenty of time and space for that.
 Then once the bird is ready to cook, just fire up the grill.
 You can cook on a gas grill or over charcoal, but either way your oven is now free for all the other wonderful Thanksgiving fare without a traffic jam.
 Make an extra pie!